pksilen/vitja-service/README.md

 # Vitja service

 TODO:

-- Implement getFollowerUsersSalesItems to use getEntityWithJoin(SalesItem, User)
+- Implement JoinSpec in SQL and Mongo
 - Implement check updateEntity affected rows for Sql and MongoDb
 - UpdateEntityByFilters for Sql and mongo, check affected rows count
+- RemoveSubEntitiy/tiesByFilters: e.g. orderItemId and orderItem.state === 'toBeDelivered'
 - Implement UpdateEntityWhere with UpdateEntityByFilters For Sql and Mongo
 - Implemented version/lastModifiedTimestamp to use filters, not prehooks
 - implement currententity query before prehooks checkking to select for update (locking)